 Sling Blue channels look like this:

-Along with all of the Sling channels listed above and the packages we mention you can add a few other odds and ends channels, including premium networks like HBO by paying a bit more.
+Along with all of the Sling channels listed above and the options we mention you can add a few other odds and ends channels, including premium networks like HBO by paying a bit more.
 Here are your available channel addons:

 Sling has so many channels to choose from it’s getting hard to even think of channels that aren’t on the service these days!
 Even if you’re a hardcore TV watcher you won’t be missing much.
 Hulu, Amazon and Netflix can fill some of the gaps along with purchasing individual episodes through iTunes or a similar service.